zzw890827/aws-sap-questions/README.md

     - [ ] D. Order a second Direct Connect connection to a Direct Connect facility with connectivity to the us-west-2 region.
 Work with partner to establish a network extension link over dark fiber from the Direct Connect facility to the company's data center.
 Establish private VIFs on the Direct Connect connections for each of the company's VPCs in the respective regions.
 Configure the company's data center router to connect directly with the VPCs in those regions via the private VIFs.
 89. A company has a web service deployed in the following two AWS Regions:us-west-2 and us-estl.
 Each AWS region mns an identical version of the web service.
 Amazon Route 53 is used to route customers to the AWS Region that has the lowest latency.
 The company wants to improve the availability of the web sewice in case an outage occurs in one of the two AWS Regions.
 A Solutions Architect has recommended that a Route 53 health check be performed.
 The health check must detect a specific text on an endpoint.
 What combination of conditions should the endpoint meet to pass the Route 53 health check?
 (Choose two.)
     - [ ] A. The endpoint must establish a TCP connection within 10 seconds.
-    - [ ] B. The endpoint must return an HTTP 200 status wxxxcode-style.
+    - [ ] B. The endpoint must return an HTTP 200 status.
-    - [ ] C. The endpoint must return an HTTP 2xx or 3xx status wxxxcode-style.
+    - [ ] C. The endpoint must return an HTTP 2xx or 3xx status.
     - [ ] D. The specific text string must appear within the first 5, 120 bytes of the response.
     - [ ] E. The endpoint must respond to the request within the number of seconds specified when creating the health check.
 90. A company operating a website on AWS requires high levels of scalability, availability and performance.
 The company is mnning a Ruby on Rails application on Amazon EC2.
 It has a data tier on MySQL 5.6 on Amazon EC2 using 16 TB of Amazon EBS storage Amazon CloudFront is used to cache application content.
 The Operations team is reporting continuous and unexpected growth of EBS volumes assigned to the MySQL database.
 The Solutions Architect has been asked to design a highly scalable, highly available, and high-performing solution.
 Which solution is the MOST cost-effective at scale?